Troubleshooting

 , depending on your OS. -

-While your capture is running, and after the load balancer connects to a backend server, the access log will contain lines like this that are the keys for the TLS session:
+While your capture is running, and after a client connects to the load balancer, the access log will include the keys for the TLS session:

 -

 Save the lines from the access logs containing the secrets to a text file.
-Import the file into Wireshark via Preferences > Protocols > TLS > (Pre)-Master-Secret log filename.
+Import the file into Wireshark via Edit > Preferences > Protocols > TLS > (Pre)-Master-Secret log filename.

 -